 Throughout the year you will be engaged in considering a range of subjects including:

-- Subject knowledge enhancement
+Subject knowledge enhancement

-- ICT in the classroom
+Use of technology in the classroom

-- Lesson planning
+Lesson planning and assessment

 Special needs and inclusion